grafana/thema/docs/overview.md

 1. Receive some input data and `ValidateAny()` to confirm it is an instance, and of what schema version
 2. `Translate()` the instance to the schema version the program is currently designed to work with
-3. Decide what to do with any lacunae emitted from translation - for example: ignore, log, error out, mutate the translated instance
+3. Decide what to do with any lacunas emitted from translation - for example: ignore, log, error out, mutate the translated instance

 This animation illustrates a program performing these first two steps across varying numbers of the schemas from the example above:

 ![Validate and Translate](validate-and-translate.gif) TODO fixup the graffle, make the gif

-Once this process is complete, the program can continue (or terminate based on observed lacunae) to perform useful behavior based on the input, now known to be both a) valid and b) represented in the form of the schema version against which the program has been written.
+Once this process is complete, the program can continue (or terminate based on observed lacunas) to perform useful behavior based on the input, now known to be both a) valid and b) represented in the form of the schema version against which the program has been written.
 Versioning and translation has been encapsulated at the program boundary, and the rest of the program can safely pretend that only the one version of the schema exists.

 Deeper exploration and concrete examples are available in the [tutorial on using Thema from Go](go-usage.md).